NairaShanshan/HealthCare_App_Final_Project-/README.md

 # healthcare_app

-The Healthcare App is a Flutter-based mobile application designed to make it easier for patients to find doctors, explore medical specialties, read health articles, and book appointments seamlessly.
+The HealthCare App is a modern and user-friendly mobile application designed to simplify the process of finding and booking doctors.
-The app uses Firebase as the backend (Authentication + Firestore) and Shared Preferences for local data caching and user session management.
+It provides a seamless experience that connects patients directly with qualified doctors—without clinics, intermediaries, or complicated booking procedures.
+The app focuses on speed, clarity, and ease of use, offering real-time appointment availability, detailed doctor profiles, and a smooth booking flow from start to finish.

+Why HealthCare?

+Patients often struggle to:
+- Find the right medical specialist
+- View trusted doctor information
+- Check available appointment times quickly
+- Manage upcoming and previous bookings
+- Access reliable medical content
+HealthCare solves all of these issues in one place.

 🔍 Key Features

-- User Onboarding & Authentication
-- Splash, Onboarding, Welcome, Login, and Register screens
+-Login & Register (Firebase Authentication)
+- Home Screen
+- Popular Doctors
+- Medical Specializations
+- Doctor Profile
+- Book Appointment
-- Email & password authentication using Firebase Auth
+- Upcoming & Previous Appointments
-- Local session storage via Shared Preferences
+- Favorites
+- Medical Articles
+- Smooth, clean UI/UX

 ✔ Main Screens